ceinfo/AppliedCryptography/README.md

 # Applied Cryptography - Final Project

   Applied Cryptography Final Project - Flask web application enabled with:
-  1) https
+  1) secured with https
-  2) user login to exchange asymmetric and symmetric encrypted msgs (your own/system created) between users,
+  2) user of the system exchange messages using symmetric encryption (shared key between user and server) and asymmetric encryption (server's public key) with AES-CBC and RSA
-  3) message verification with digital signatures
+  3) message integrity validated using digital signatures with SHA256 and PSS
+  4) users are authenticated using bcrypt to validate salted hashed passwords
-  4) storage of users and messages in Sqlite
+  5) storage of users and messages available in Sqlite
 <BR>